UNC-Libraries/SCTS-Documentation/Style Guide.md

 A good `<arrangement>` statement that covers almost all situations is this:

-`<arrangement><p>Arrangement: As received from donor.</p></arrangement>`
+- :smiley: `<arrangement><p>Arrangement: As received from donor.</p></arrangement>`

 If you think it will be helpful to point out to researchers, indicate that the arrangement is alphabetical, chronological, or by format.

+- :smiley: `<arrangement><p>Arrangement: Alphabetical, as received from donor.</p></arrangement>`

 If the archivist has had a hand in imposing an arrangement, be sure to note the specifics in a `<processinfo>` statement.
-See [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information) for example statements.
+See [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information) for example processing information statements.

+## Unittitles

-## Creator-generated unittitles
+### Creator-generated unittitles

 We privilege creator-generated unittitles.
-Add a processing note just before the container list begins when you are using unittitles as received (See Processing Information in [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information)):
+Add a processing note just before the container list begins when you are using unittitles as received (See example processing information statements in [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information)):

 - :smiley: _Note that original file folder titles have, for the most part, been retained._

 - :smiley: _The creator's/organization's original arrangement has been retained.
 Folder titles were derived from original folder names and from descriptive metadata found within the files by the processing archivist._

-HOWEVER, take that statement with a grain of salt: Make the list as intelligible as you can without fretting over the contents of each unittitle.
-You may have to spell out abbreviations or take a quick look to see what some weird combination of letters and numbers means.
+However, make the list as intelligible as you can without fretting over the contents of each unittitle.
+You may have to spell out abbreviations or add a clarifying last name to improve searchability.
+If the creator supplied an electronic version of the container list, tweaking is permissible for consistent application of our general rules for [Punctuation](#punctuation), [Capitalization](#capitalization).

-The creator may have been creative with names, punctuation, date style, etc., but you must strive for consistency.
-Making the creator's unittitles conform to our style is usually just a question of re-ordering the words.
-Do not hesitate to do this.
+### Personal and Company names

 It's okay to list names in first name, last name order or last name, first name order, but you should pick one and do it consistently throughout the listing.

+- :smiley: _Robert H. Bushyhead_
-- :smiley: _Bushyhead, Robert H._
+- :smiley: _Bushyhead, Robert H._ (Choose this format if the archivist is creating the container list.)

 Company names that include a person’s name are alphabetized by the first letter of the first word in the name.

 - :smiley: _J.
 M. Dent and Sons_

-If the creator supplied an electronic version of the container list, tweaking is permissible for consistent application of our general rules for [Punctuation](#punctuation), [Capitalization](#capitalization), and transcription of titles and captions.

-## Transcribing titles and captions in container lists
+### Transcribing titles and captions in container lists

 If an unpublished item, such as a photograph or home movie, has a title or caption written on it, we will likely want to replicate that title in the finding aid.
 We will want to distinguish between titles and captions that come with items (creator-generated information) from the titles and explanations that we provide (archivist-generated information).
 To do this, we use quotations marks.
 See [Processing Information](https://github.com/UNC-Libries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information) in Descriptive Elements section for guidance on how to communicate transparently in the finding aid about creator-generated and archivist-generated folder titles.